 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart- Jeremiah 29:12-13 NIV

-Recently there has been an uptick in individuals who have “deconstructed their faith” or more simply put renounced their faith in Jesus Christ.
+Recently there has been an uptick in those who have “deconstructed their faith” or to put in the old-fashioned vernacular: they renounced their faith in Jesus Christ.
 Some are influential Christians like Joshua Harris, Katy Perry and Marty Sampson.
-However, there has also been a surge in average Joes and Janes who have “deconstructed” or walked away from the faith.
-Most know someone (or several someone’s) who were once actively involved in church who haven’t been back in years.
+However, we have also seen an uptick in average Joes and Janes who have “deconstructed” or walked away from the faith.

 Here’s the thing though.

 Individuals who attend Church faithfully do not just wake up one day and decide to stop serving God.
 There is a process involved in departing the faith that ends with a hardening of the heart and a defection from the faith (Hebrews 3:12-15).
 It begins with the adoption of attitudes and behaviors that open the door to apostasy.
 Christians should be on the lookout for those attitudes and behaviors in their own life and they should be ready to come alongside other Christians that are struggling with behaviors that can eventually lead to apostasy.
 Those behaviors include:

 You put a lot of faith in human leaders-